Probing Flavour Deconstruction via Primordial Gravitational Waves: Analysis of the phase transition

 In this section, we review our treatment of the PT.
 Thermal PTs have been studied for a long time, dating back to the seminal papers on thermal symmetry restoration and the thermal effective potential \cite{Dolan:1973qd,Linde:1981zj,Anderson:1991zb}.
 One of the most relevant phenomenological motivations, has been the study of the metastability of our current Higgs vacuum in the SM \cite{Cabibbo:1979ay,Altarelli:1994rb,Espinosa:2007qp,Ellis:2009tp,Elias-Miro:2011sqh, Degrassi:2012ry, Buttazzo:2013uya,Espinosa:2015qea}.

 Our purpose is to highlight the main regions of the parameter space $(\lambda,g_4)$ where the GWB generated by the PT can be loud enough to be detectable.
-Here $\lambda$ denotes the tree-level effective quartic coupling of the lightest singlet field $\phi$ controlling the phase transition:
+Here $\lambda$, defined in Eq.~\eqref{eq:V tree}, denotes the tree-level effective quartic coupling of the lightest singlet field $\phi$ controlling the phase transition.

 In the FD models we consider, the contribution of fermions to the thermal potential of $\phi$ is negligible with respect to the vector contribution in this class of models.
 We use then the expression for the thermal effective potential obtained at one loop in perturbation theory \cite{Anderson:1991zb}